ostbergjohan/neoloadcompare/README.md

 - **info**: A message explaining why the test failed.
 - **element**: The performance metric that was compared (e.g., `avgDuration`).
 - **currenttest**: The ID or name of the current test being compared to the baseline.

-### The description of the testrun in NeoLoad web will also get updated if the check fails:

-NeoLoadCompare:
-percentage:10%
-baselinetest:1
-info:Test failed because the increase from baseline is bigger than the allowed percentage value element:avgDuration

-baselineValue:527
-latestValue:1054
-increase:100 %
-transaction:Transaction uno

-baselineValue:503
-latestValue:1006
-increase:100 %
-transaction:Transaction dos

-baselineValue:503
-latestValue:1006
-increase:100 %
-transaction:Transaction tres